asifhameed1/ocafix/README.md

 ocafix is a tool to schedule OCA fixtures.
 After the initial parameters are defined, it then performs Monte-Carlo simulations until it finds a fixture list that meets the constraints.
 The fixtures are then written out to stdout.
-A python "pickle" file is also created so that further analysis can be undertaken.
+A python pickle file (fixtures.pickle) is also created so that further analysis can be undertaken.

+The code is wriiten in Python3 and uses standard libraries.

 ## Current constraints